rafael399/go-barber-backend/README.md

 4. Create a `postgres` database with the name `gobarber`;
 5. Rename the `ormconfig.json.example` to `ormconfig.json`;
 6. Set the port used by the database and your credentials inside the `ormconfig.json` file;
+7. Rename the `.env.example` to `.env`;
+8. Set your App Secret inside the `.env` file;
-7. Run `yarn typeorm migration:run` to execute the migrations;
+9. Run `yarn typeorm migration:run` to execute the migrations;
-8. Run `yarn dev:server` to initialize the server;
+10. Run `yarn dev:server` to initialize the server;
-9. Test with Insomnia or run the frontend / mobile part of the project
+11. Test with Insomnia or run the frontend / mobile part of the project